-Presently I’m a postdoc in the non-linear algebra group of Bernd Sturmfels at the Max-Planck-Institute for Mathematics in the Sciences, Leipzig.
+Presently I’m a postdoc in the group of Kaie Kubjas at Aalto University, Finland.
+Before that, I spent a year in the non-linear algebra group of Bernd Sturmfels at the Max-Planck-Institute for Mathematics in the Sciences, Leipzig.

 I received my PhD within the MathCoRe research training group at Otto-von-Guericke-Universität Magdeburg under the supervision of Thomas Kahle and Volker Kaibel working on a topic in algebraic statistics.

 I have a broad interest in the fundamental laws and limits in probability, information theory and geometry.
 My research is focussed on conditional independence: suppose you observe some factors in a (random) experiment; how does that knowledge change the interdependence of the remaining factors?
 This is a question in the area of probabilistic reasoning and I am looking for the universal laws governing such reasoning tasks — and ways to prove them algebraically using computers.

 The analogue to have in mind is Pappus’s theorem in plane geometry.
 But instead of points and collinearity, I want to discover the hidden relations of random variables in terms of stochastic independence.

 These topics touch algebra, statistics, geometry and computer science.
 I maintain the website gaussoids.de which contains various computer-readable data about Gaussian conditional independence structures and related objects.

 T. Boege: Algebra in probabilistic reasoning, Computeralgebra-Rundbrief 71:15–20, 2022,